vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Related Works

 \section{Related Works}

-Recent advances in computer vision, combined with the development of reliable VSLAM frameworks such as ORB-SLAM 3.0 \cite{orbslam3}, have enabled more robust localization and mapping systems.
-As noted by \cite{tourani2022visual}, depth data information is crucial for enhancing scene understanding and supporting downstream tasks, such as environment modeling.
-In this regard, ElasticFusion \cite{elasticfusion} constructs globally consistent surfel maps for precise photometric tracking, but struggles with scalability and limited integration of environment-level cues.
-BAD SLAM \cite{badslam} improves map and trajectory optimization via direct RGB-D \ac{BA}, yet remains sensitive to initialization errors.
-More recent systems, like GS-SLAM \cite{gsslam}, RTG-SLAM \cite{rtgslam}, and SplaTAM \cite{splatam}, incorporate 3D Gaussian scene representations to enhance tracking and map reconstruction.
-Nonetheless, they overlook the semantic context of the scene.
+Recent advances in computer vision and the development of reliable VSLAM frameworks, such as ORB-SLAM 3.0 \cite{orbslam3}, have enabled more robust localization and mapping systems.
+As noted by \cite{tourani2022visual}, depth data is essential for enhancing scene understanding and supporting downstream tasks such as environment modeling.
+In this regard, ElasticFusion \cite{elasticfusion} constructs globally consistent surfel maps for photometric tracking, but struggles with scalability and limited integration of environment-level cues.
+BAD SLAM \cite{badslam} improves map and trajectory optimization via direct RGB-D \ac{BA}, yet remains sensitive to initialization.
+More recent systems, like GS-SLAM \cite{gsslam}, RTG-SLAM \cite{rtgslam}, and SplaTAM \cite{splatam}, incorporate 3D Gaussian representations to enhance tracking and map reconstruction.
+Nonetheless, they overlook the scene's semantic context.